camunda-community-hub/camunda-7-to-8-migration/README.md

 * [A process diagram converter](./backend-diagram-converter) that is implemented in Java and performs checks and migration
     - [A web frontend](./backend-diagram-converter/webapp) with graphical output of the conversion result
     - [A command line tool](./backend-diagram-converter/cli) to support mass conversion
+* [A Process Instance Migration Tool](./process-instance-migration) to migrate instances of a converted process definition to Camunda Platform 8

 ## Use Snapshot Versions